JuanPabloDiaz/freeForGeeks/README.md

 1. [Shadcn](https://ui.shadcn.com) is Beautifully designed components that you can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source. ⭐ [51.4k stars](https://github.com/shadcn-ui/ui)
 2. [Chakra UI](https://chakra-ui.com/) is a simple, modular and accessible component library that gives you the building blocks you need to build your React applications. ⭐ [36.2k stars](https://github.com/chakra-ui/chakra-ui)
 3. [DaisyUI](https://daisyui.com/) is the most popular, free and open-source Tailwind CSS component library. ⭐ [29.6k stars](https://github.com/saadeghi/daisyui)
+4. [headlessui](https://headlessui.dev/) is a set of completely unstyled, fully accessible UI components, designed to integrate beautifully with Tailwind CSS. ⭐ [24k stars](https://github.com/tailwindlabs/headlessui/)
-4. [Radix UI](https://www.radix-ui.com/) is a collection of low-level UI primitives for building high-quality, accessible design systems and web apps. ⭐ [3.5k stars]()
+5. [Radix UI](https://www.radix-ui.com/) is a collection of low-level UI primitives for building high-quality, accessible design systems and web apps. ⭐ [3.5k stars]()
-5. [Next-UI](https://nextui.org/) is a collection of beautifully designed, accessible, and customizable UI components for React. ⭐ [18.6k stars](https://github.com/nextui-org/nextui)
+6. [Next-UI](https://nextui.org/) is a collection of beautifully designed, accessible, and customizable UI components for React. ⭐ [18.6k stars](https://github.com/nextui-org/nextui)

-- [Meraki UI](https://merakiui.com/) is a collection of responsive Tailwind CSS components that enhance the user experience of your website. with support for RTL languages, and a sleek Dark Mode. ⭐ [2.3k stars](https://github.com/merakiui/merakiui)
+7. [Meraki UI](https://merakiui.com/) is a collection of responsive Tailwind CSS components that enhance the user experience of your website. with support for RTL languages, and a sleek Dark Mode. ⭐ [2.3k stars](https://github.com/merakiui/merakiui)
-- [Mamba-UI](https://mambaui.com/) is a free, open-source collection of UI components and templates based on Tailwind CSS. ⭐ [827 stars](https://github.com/Microwawe/mamba-ui)
+8. [Mamba-UI](https://mambaui.com/) is a free, open-source collection of UI components and templates based on Tailwind CSS. ⭐ [827 stars](https://github.com/Microwawe/mamba-ui)
-- [Tailwind Components](https://tailwindcomponents.com/) is an Open source Tailwind UI components and templates to bootstrap your new apps, projects or landing sites! ⭐ [k stars]()
+9. [Tailwind Components](https://tailwindcomponents.com/) is an Open source Tailwind UI components and templates to bootstrap your new apps, projects or landing sites! ⭐ [GitHub](https://github.com/tailwindcomponents)
-- [Tailwind Toolbox](https://www.tailwindtoolbox.com/) is a free Tailwind CSS Templates, Components and Resources. ⭐ [k stars]()
+10. [Tailwind Toolbox](https://www.tailwindtoolbox.com/) is a free Tailwind CSS Templates, Components and Resources. ⭐ [GitHub](https://github.com/tailwindtoolbox)

 - [Tailwind UI](https://tailwindui.com/) is a collection of professionally designed, pre-built, fully responsive HTML snippets you can drop into your Tailwind projects.
 - [Shoelace](https://shoelace.style) is a forward-thinking library of web components. ⭐ [11.6k stars](https://github.com/shoelace-style/shoelace)
 - [Float UI](https://floatui.com/) offers all the vital building blocks you need to transform your idea into a great-looking startup. ⭐ [3k stars](https://github.com/MarsX-dev/floatui)